Flight into Egypt: Christian

-The story was much elaborated in the "Infancy Gospels" of the New Testament apocrypha with, for example, palm trees bowing before the infant Jesus, Jesus taming dragons, the beasts of the desert paying him homage, and an encounter with the two thieves who would later be crucified alongside Jesus.
+The story was much elaborated in the infancy gospels of the New Testament apocrypha with, for example, palm trees bowing before the infant Jesus, Jesus taming dragons, the beasts of the desert paying him homage, and an encounter with the two thieves who would later be crucified alongside Jesus.
 In these later tales the family was joined by Salome as Jesus' nurse.
-These stories of the time in Egypt have been especially important to the Coptic Church, which is based in Egypt, and throughout Egypt there are a number of churches and shrines marking places where the family stayed.
-The most important of these is the church of Abu Serghis, which claims to be built on the place the family had its home.
+These stories of the time in Egypt have been especially important to the Coptic Orthodox Church, which is based in Egypt, and throughout Egypt, there are a number of churches and shrines marking places where the family stayed.
+The most important of these is the Saints Sergius and Bacchus Church, which is claimed to have been built on the place where the family had its home.

 One of the most extensive and, in Eastern Christianity, influential accounts of the Flight appears in the perhaps seventh-century Gospel of Pseudo-Matthew, in which Mary, tired by the heat of the sun, rested beneath a palm tree.
 The infant Jesus then miraculously has the palm tree bend down to provide Mary with its fruit, and release from its roots a spring to provide her with water.

+According to Ethiopian Orthodox tradition, they then travelled to Ethiopia, where they were warmly hosted by the native inhabitants.

+Our Holy Mother delighted in the kindness and love of Ethiopians.
+Our Lord then endowed Lady Virgin Saint Mary, our Country Ethiopia, as a tithe.
+He has also blessed the Ethiopian and Egyptian monasteries and established other monasteries as well.

 Muslim

-The Qur'ān does not include the tradition of the Flight into Egypt, though sūra XXIII, 50 could conceivably allude to it: “And we made the son of Maryam and his mother a sign; and we made them abide in an elevated place, full of quiet and watered with springs”.
-However, its account of the birth of Jesus is very similar to the account of the Flight in the Gospel of Pseudo-Matthew: Mary gives birth leaning against the trunk of a date-palm, which miraculously provides her with dates and a stream.
+The Quran does not include the tradition of the Flight into Egypt, though Al-Muʼminun, 50 could conceivably allude to it: “And we made the son of Maryam and his mother a sign; and we made them abide in an elevated place, full of quiet and watered with springs”.
+However, its account of the birth of Jesus is very similar to the account of the Flight in the Gospel of Pseudo-Matthew: Mary gives birth leaning against the trunk of a date palm, which miraculously provides her with dates and a stream.
 It is therefore thought that one tradition owes something to the other.

 Numerous later Muslim writers on the life of Jesus did transmit stories about the Flight into Egypt.
-Prominent examples include Abū Isḥāḳ al-Thaʿlabī, whose ʿArāʾis al-madjālis fī ḳiṣaṣ al-anbiyāʾ, an account of the lives of the prophets, reports the Flight, followed by a stay in Egypt of twelve years; and al-Ṭabarī's History of the Prophets and Kings.
+Prominent examples include Abu Ishaq al-Tha'labi, whose ʿArāʾis al-madjālis fī ḳiṣaṣ al-anbiyāʾ, an account of the lives of the prophets, reports the Flight, followed by a stay in Egypt of twelve years; and al-Tabari's History of the Prophets and Kings.